Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day27B: Code for minimum time in seconds to catch thief by police.
 Day27I: Code for finding whether Chef is elligible to give exams or not on the bases of his attendance.

-Day28B: Code for finding type and exact amount of water.
+Day28B: Code for finding type(cold and hot) and exact amount of water.